mbabynames search ✿

 Rhys Jonathan

-Meaning: Rhys = "noble and strong", Jonathan = "God has given".
+Meaning: Rhys = "enthusiasm", Jonathan = "God has given".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Rhys is 1 syllable.
 Jonathan at 3 adds length and rhythm.

 Rhys Nathaniel

-Rhys carries the meaning "noble and strong" while Nathaniel brings "gift of God".
+Rhys carries the meaning "enthusiasm" while Nathaniel brings "gift of God".
 Said together, Rhys Nathaniel has both weight and warmth.
 The longer Nathaniel (3 syllables) builds on the shorter Rhys, giving the name forward momentum.

 Rhys Sebastian